 Responsible Officer: AVP Enrollment Services

-It is the intent of Middle Tennessee State University (MTSU or University) that uniform rules shall apply in determining whether students shall be classified in-state or out-of-state for fees and tuition purposes and for admission purposes.
-This policy provides the rules and criteria that will be utilized in making classification determinations.
+It is the intent of Middle Tennessee State University (MTSU or University) that uniform criteria shall apply in determining whether students shall be classified in-state or out-of-state for tuition and fee purposes and for admission purposes.
+This policy provides the criteria that will be utilized in making classification determinations.

-A. Students and applicants with a domicile in this State are to be classified in-state for fee and tuition purposes and for admission purposes.
+A. Students and applicants with a domicile in Tennessee are to be classified in-state for tuition and fee purposes and for admission purposes.
 Domicile is a person's true, fixed, and permanent home and place of habitation; it is the place where he/she intends to remain, and to which he/she expects to return when he/she leaves MTSU without intending to establish a new domicile elsewhere.

 1. Persons eligible to establish domicile include U.S. citizens; valid/unexpired permanent residents; asylees/refugees; and those with certain visa types, including A1 – A3; E1, E2; G1 – G5; H1B, H4; I; K1 – K4; L1, L1a, L1b, L2; NATO 1 – NATO 7; O1, O3 (dependents of O1 only); P1 – P4; R1, R2; T1 – T4; and V.

-B. Absence from the State for short periods of time will not affect the establishment of a residence, provided domicile was not established in another state during that time.
+B. Absence from Tennessee for short periods of time will not affect the establishment of a residence, provided domicile was not established in another state during that time.

-C. Students and applicants not having domicile in this State shall be classified out-of-state.
+C. Students and applicants not having domicile in Tennessee shall be classified out-of-state.

-F. An unemancipated student is classified in-state for fee and tuition purposes, if the student is a citizen of the U.S. and has resided in Tennessee for at least one (1) year immediately prior to admission and meets one (1) of the following:
+F. A student is classified in-state for tuition and fee purposes if the student is a citizen of the U.S. and has resided in Tennessee for at least one (1) year immediately prior to admission and meets one (1) of the following:

 1. Graduated from a Tennessee public secondary school;

-2. Graduated from a private secondary school that is located in this state; or
+2. Graduated from a private secondary school that is located in Tennessee; or

 3. Earned a Tennessee high school equivalency diploma.